Train. Test. Work. Enroll in no-cost training and testing to work in senior care!

-Find a course: All available courses will be listed on the Minnesota State website.
-Registration will be available in September 2023, with courses starting in October 2023.
+Find a course: All available courses are listed on the Minnesota State website.

 Those who enroll in a course through this initiative will have the cost of their training, books, scrubs, and certification exam covered.
 Once certified, nursing assistants can apply for positions at any long-term care facility, hospital, and veterans home in Minnesota.

 After meeting our initial goal of recruiting and training 1,000 new nursing assistants, the Next Generation Nursing Assistant initiative received additional funding and we offered a second round of free training.
-During the 2023 Legislative Session, the Next Generation Nursing Initiative received funding to continue the program into 2025.
+Now, during the 2023 Legislative Session, the Next Generation Nursing Initiative received funding to continue the program into 2025.

 If you received free training through this initiative, the next step is to take your certification exam.
 For anyone who received free training through this initiative, your certification exam fee will be provided at no cost to you.

-Note: Top complete certification, you will need to take a skills test AND a knowledge test.
+Note: To complete certification, you will need to take a skills test AND a knowledge test.

 In addition to this opportunity, there are other great ways to get free training and start your career.